Updated: May 29, 2021

 The computer programming code merges content and design.

-Recommendation: Hire a professional front-end web developer or code-capable web designer to program (write the code for) your website.
+If you’re working on a shoestring budget, website building tools like Squarespace, Wix, or Weebly are worth considering.
+Otherwise, hire a professional front-end web developer or code-capable web designer to program your website.

 Whether you design and build the site yourself or hire an expert, a content management system (CMS) will enable you to publish and edit content without becoming a programmer.
-For small and many mid-sized businesses, the CMS we recommend is WordPress.
+For small and mid-sized organizations, the CMS we recommend is WordPress.

 Test, Test, Test